-G. Reserved Portion of Ending Cash and Investments
+G. Restricted and Committed Portion of Ending Cash and Investments

-Beginning and Ending Cash and Investments is reported as reserved when it is subject to restrictions on use imposed by external parties or due to internal commitments established by _____________.
-When expenditures that meet restrictions are incurred, the (city/county/district) intends to use reserved resources first before using unreserved amounts.
+Beginning and Ending Cash and Investments are reported as restricted or committed when it is subject to restrictions on use imposed by external parties or due to internal commitments established by _____________.
+When expenditures that meet restrictions are incurred, the (city/county/district) intends to use the most restricted resources first.

-For type of government describe the legal formation of your government, such as second-class city with a mayor-council form of government.
+For typeofgovernment describe the legal formation of your government, such as second-class citywith amayor-councilformofgovernment.
+Return to Reference 1

-COUNTIES ONLY – If there is an external investment pool, the county should use these fund types for all transactions for the Special Purpose Districts.
+Counties only – If there is an external investment pool, the county should use these fund types for all transactions for the Special Purpose Districts.
 The county should not record the maturity and repurchase transactions as additions and reductions.
+Return to Reference 4

 Counties that elected under RCW 36.40.200 to allow appropriation account to remain open after the end of the fiscal year should include the following disclosure: